March is Fraud Awareness Month.

-Fraud may seem like just one more thing for you to worry about, but acquiring this awareness can also benefit you as well.
-Not only will you be learning how to better protect your mom and dad, you’re also going to learn fraud prevention tips that you can apply to your own personal and financial security.
+Fraud may seem like just one more thing for you to worry about as a caregiver, but acquiring this awareness can prevent financial headaches and disasters down the road.
+Not only will you be learning how to better protect someone you are caring for, you also learn fraud prevention tips that you can apply to your own personal and financial security.

 Through identity theft, criminals can use personal information such as date of birth, Social Insurance Number (SIN), home address, and driver’s license number to apply for credit cards, mortgages, loans, make purchases online, and even sign up for services such as cable, utilities, and cell phone plans.